dakiefer/GEW_piezo_plate/readme.md

 ![Dispersion in a piezoelectric plate.](assets/dispersion_piezoelectric.jpg)

 > [!TIP]
 > This is a simple script that should be easy to extend with custom functionality.
 If you are rather looking for a full system to compute and postprocess guided waves, have a look at [GEWtool](https://github.com/dakiefer/GEWtool).
-It will soon support multilayered piezoelectric plates.

 ## How to use